infor-design/enterprise-wc/.github/PULL_REQUEST_TEMPLATE.md

 -->

 **Included in this Pull Request**:
-- [ ] A documentation for the feature.
+- [ ] Some documentation for the feature.
 - [ ] A test for the bug or feature.
 - [ ] A note to the change log.